ChunMinChang/blog/_posts/2023-07-24-webcodecs-and-the-future-of-media-processing-on-the-web.md

 ### Why We Need WebCodecs

 But why we need *WebCodecs*?
 Because, in short, there is no way to access and process the media data **efficently**.
-Some video conferencing sites, like *Zoom*, create their own media encoders and decoders in *C* and then compile them into *WebAssembly* to achieve the low-latency media processing.
+Some video conferencing sites, like [*Zoom*][zoom-hack], create their own media encoders and decoders in *C* and then compile them into [*WebAssembly*][wasm] to achieve the low-latency media processing.
 However, this makes users waste their bandwidth to download the media encoders and decoders that are actually duplicate in the browser, just because those websites has no access to them.
 That's why *WebCodecs* is a better solution.

 ## Demo